eu21/Bluethooth_Switcher_PowerShell/README.md

-# Automate switching your Windows #
+# Automate switching your Windows Bluethooth state#
-The script disconnects all BT devices at once.
+- The script disconnects all BT devices
+- The shortkey can be assigned